tyoeer/Chaoshead/docs/settings.md

 ```
 - title: string containing the level title.

-There's currently no way to set the title because I haven't made something yet to work around Name Combobulator limitations.
+There's currently no way to set the title because I haven't made something yet to work around/with Name Combobulator limitations.

 ```Lua
 settings.prefix